latex3/tagging-project/documentation/wtpdf/verbatim.md

 ## Reading with symbol pronunciation set to "All" {#symbols-all}

-Screen readers have customisable settings for punctuation symbols, With NVDA, `<nvda>p` cycles between `none`, `some` (the default), `many` and `all`.
+Screen readers have customizable settings for punctuation symbols, With NVDA, `<nvda>p` cycles between `none`, `some` (the default), `many` and `all`.

 With `all` the reading is